Anatomy Study Guide

 - Functions: Breaks down food, absorbs nutrients, and eliminates waste.

-- Processes: Ingestion, digestion (mechanical and chemical), absorption, defecation.
+- Processes: Ingestion, Digestion (mechanical and chemical), Absorption, Defecation.

 Cardiovascular System